Holo-Host/bugs-n-issues/README.md

 - Logs showing an error
 - Pointer to lines of code responsible for misbehavior

-Placing proposition of a solution is encouraged in a comments section of an issue.
+Giving proposal for a solution is encouraged in a comments section of an issue.

 Use of tags with names of a component is welcome (i.e. `envoy`, `configure-holochain` etc).